AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 ## Axes

-In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings and many more.
+In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings and else.
 In this section we will quickly demonstrate how we can adjust axis orientation, invert axis scale and control minimum and maximum values.

 ### Orientation

-With AnyChart you can place axes to any side of the chart, all you need to do is to adjust orientation with {api:anychart.core.axes.Linear#orientation}**.orientation()**{api} parameter of {api:anychart.charts.Cartesian#yAxis}**.yAxis()**{api} or {api:anychart.charts.Cartesian#xAxis}**.xAxis()**{api} method.
+With AnyChart you can place axes to any side of the chart, all you need to do is to adjust orientation with {api:anychart.core.axes.Linear#orientation}**.orientation()**{api} parameter of {api:anychart.charts.Cartesian#yAxis}**.yAxis()**{api} or {api:anychart.charts.Cartesian#xAxis}**.xAxis()**{api} methods.

 Position depends on plot type and inversion of axes, you will find the list of all possible orientation and inversion settings in [Axes Orientation](../Axes_and_Grids/Axis_Orientation) templates.